 Your home has a “rain shield” system

 The roof and flashing systems are the first lines of defense.
 They serve to shed the water and to keep it from penetrating into the structure by moving it downhill via gravity to the roof edges.

 The gutters are the next defensive line.
 They capture the water as it sheds off of the lower edges of the roof.
-Once the water is collected, it is moved (again by gravity) through the slightly-sloped gutter to a downspout opening in the bottom.
+Once the water is collected, it is moved (again by gravity) through the slightly-sloped gutter to a downspout opening.

-Next, it is the downspout’s job to deliver the water downward in a safely-controlled manner either to the ground or to a drain system.
+Once the water leaves the gutter it is the downspout’s job to deliver it downward in a controlled manner safely either to the ground or into a drain system.

 The weak link

 In theory rain chains provide the water a pathway to trickle out of the gutter and then run down the length of the chain to the ground.
-Unfortunately, rain very seldom happens in trickles or during nice calm, wind free days.
+Unfortunately, rain very seldom happens in trickles as it would during a nice, calm, wind-free day.
 Usually rain happens during storms with wind blowing and water flowing.

-In storm conditions rain chains are useless and no better than if they were not there at all.
-Water is usually blown all over the structure in a wide arc of destruction.
+In storm conditions rain chains are worse than useless…as if they were not there at all.
+Wind blows the water off the chain and all over the structure in a wide arc of destruction.
 If it lands on the ground, it may end up in places you do not want it, like at the base of your foundation.
-I have seen a lot of damage to siding, windows doors and foundations caused by relying on rain chains.
+I have seen a lot of damage to siding, windows doors and foundations caused by relying on rain chains instead of downspouts.